Ghamry0x2/My-Circle/README.md

 # My Circle Local App

-This is a simple front-end application built with Angular 6, generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.5.
+This is a simple front-end application that has an admin panel which displays a bunch of local application users, built with Angular 6, generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.5.

 ## Credentials
 > username: admin@admin.admin